ashi009/bestroutetb/README.md

 How optimize it is?
 -------------------

-We can prove that, the generated route table is the smallest one based on the restrictions.

 For a example, a route table that route all IPs in China to default gateway, and US, GB, Japan, Hongkong and non-APNIC administered IPs to VPN gateway (based on 11/26/2012 data,)